Are you planning a trip to Poland soon? Awesome, you’ve made a great choice! But what are the best places to visit in Poland?

 Wrocław is a slightly unusual city, which is why you should see it.
 As major powers of history were fighting over it, the city developed its own unique atmosphere with a combination of the best things from both Polish and German culture.

-Wroclaw is home to one of the prettiest Old Town Squares in Poland, and perhaps in all of Europe.
-As such the charming townhouses and historic churches in the Old Town Wrocław are a must see site sure to please any visitor.
+Wroclaw happens to be home to one of the prettiest Old Town Squares in Poland, and perhaps in all of Europe.
+That alone makes Wroclaw a top destination in Poland.

 Wrocław’s night life isn’t lacking either.
 When the sun sets, head to the Pillory in Old Town to meet friends and hit the streets for a great party.
 From there follow the sounds of merriment, and you will surely uncover one of the many awesome bars near Wroclaw’s center.